 Let’s take a closer look at the top-performing Navratna companies in India, what they do, and why they’ve earned a spot on the government’s elite Navratna company list.
 These public sector companies have delivered solid results and continue to serve key industries across energy, infrastructure, defence, and logistics.

-Engineers India Limited is a leading government-owned engineering consultancy that serves the oil, gas, and petrochemical sectors.
+Engineers India Limited (EIL) continues to act as the nation's premier engineering consultancy, specifically for the oil, gas, and petrochemical sectors.
 This Navratna company in India is known for planning and executing major refinery and pipeline projects, both in India and abroad.
-Its consistent performance has helped it stay at the top of the Navratna company list for years.
+In 2026, EIL has pivoted significantly toward energy transition projects, securing mandates for green hydrogen plants and bio-refineries.

 Sector: Engineering & Project Management